waterwheel31/FC_3Dmotion_Control/README.md

 ## Approach

-- Applied graph to simplifiied the 3D route into nodes and edges
+- Applied graph to simplifiied the 3D continuous space into nodes and edges
     -  First consider the obstacles in specified attitude
     -  Then made edge and nodes based on Voronoi algorithm (as shown below)